rayman51/GBUi_KinectProject/README.md

 that will be controlled by the player by leaning either left or right in order to stop a ball from falling off the screen.
 The same ball will be used to try to destroy the bricks at the top of the screen.

-### Gestures
-The gestures we chose to use for this project are lean left and lean right.
-The reason we chose the gestures was to allow a wide variety of players to play the game.
-This would allow a user to play the game in either a seated or standing position.
-This would also allow the game to be played by users who may not have the use of their arms as it relies on shoulder movement.

 ### Hardware
 This project was created using Kinect 2.0.
 The Kinect (codenamed Project Natal during development) is a line of motion sensing input devices produced by Microsoft.
 Initially, the Kinect was developed as a gaming accessory for Xbox 360 and Xbox One video game consoles and Microsoft Windows PCs.
 Based around a webcam-style add-on peripheral, it enabled users to control and interact with their console/computer without the need for a game controller, through a natural user interface using gestures and spoken commands.

 ![kinect](https://github.com/rayman51/GBUi_KinectProject/blob/master/images/kinect.jpg)

 The Kinect also connects to your PC via the Kinect adaptor for windows.
 This requires a USB 3 port on your PC.
-Once the Kinect is set up on your machine Kinect will automatically install three pieces of software that are required to use the Kinect.

 ![adaptor](https://github.com/rayman51/GBUi_KinectProject/blob/master/images/adaptor.jpg)
-* Kinect Studio v2.0
-* SDK Browser v2.0 (Kinect for windows)
-* Visual Gesture Builder

 ### Software
 To develop a project with Kinect 2.0 you must install the Kinect for windows [SDK 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561).
 The SDK is freely available to download from Microsoft.
 To develop with [Unity 3d](https://unity3d.com/get-unity/download) you must also download the [KinectForWindows_UnityPro_2.0.1410](https://go.microsoft.com/fwlink/?LinkID=513177) plug in which again is also freely available to download from Microsoft.
 The IDE we choose to use was [Visual Studio](https://visualstudio.microsoft.com/) 2015.

+ Once the Kinect is connected to your machine Kinect will automatically install three pieces of software that are required to use the Kinect.

+* Kinect Studio v2.0
+* SDK Browser v2.0 (Kinect for windows)
+* Visual Gesture Builder

+Once the Kinect software was installed we used the SDK browser to run the Kinect configuration tool to ensure it was correctly set up and ready to work with.

+### Gestures
+The gestures we chose to use for this project are lean left and lean right.
+The reason we chose the gestures was to allow a wide variety of players to play the game.
+This would allow a user to play the game in either a seated or standing position.
+This would also allow the game to be played by users who may not have the use of their arms as it relies on shoulder movement.

+We decided to create a series of custom gestures for our project using  Kinect studio and the visual gesture builder.
+This involved recording a lean to the left and a lean to the right, then a step to the left and a step to the right.
+This was followed by recording random gestures including the leans and steps to use as test data to train the Kinect to recognise the custom gestures.

+### Conclusions
+The Kinect v2.0 had a lot of potential when it was originally released in 2013 with the Xbox one.
+The success of the original Kinect sensor led Microsoft to further the development of gesture based technology and voice control.
+The progress of the device has since halted and Microsoft no longer ship the Kinect v2.0 with the consoles.
+As a result of this decision, which was probably down to the initial cost of the device, the Kinect is almost dead in the water.
+There are somewhat limited documentation and tutorials available when it comes to development with the Kinect v2.0 which is a shame as it was very enjoyable to create this project.